 Treatment decisions are often met with fear, confusion, and a glimmer of hope for future health and happiness.
-Unfortunately, it's not uncommon for us to hear that therapy and counseling has failed in the past—even to point where there's an increase in symptoms.
+Unfortunately, it's not uncommon for me to hear that therapy and counseling has failed in the past—even to point where there's an increase in symptoms.

 I am pleased to offer:

 • Confidential and compassionate treatment consultation for individuals diagnosed with BPD or who engage in self-injury, their loved ones, parents, and other caregivers

 • Information and research about evidence-based treatments for borderline personality disorder and self-harm such as Dialectical Behavior Therapy (DBT), Mentalization-Based Treatment (MBT), Schema-Focused Therapy, STEPPS, and Transference-Focused Psychotherapy

 • Personalized recommendations based on your individual needs*

 We're in this together.

 * Amanda Smith, MSW accepts no financial compensation

 from treatment centers or mental health professionals.